demisto/content/Packs/ContentManagement/Playbooks/playbook-Pull_Request_Creation_-_AzureDevOps_README.md

 ## Playbook Outputs
 ---
 There are no outputs for this playbook.
-Creating a branch (with azure-devops-branch-create command) creates a new file due to API limitations ("create_branch.txt").
+Creating a branch (with the azure-devops-branch-create command) creates a new file due to API limitations ("create_branch.txt").